Are your signs fit for winter?

-Making sure your exterior signage is in good condition and fit for winter is critical for your business.
+Making sure your exterior signage is in good condition and signs are fit for winter is critical for your business.
 Check your signs are structurally sound and fit for purpose as the legal responsibility for regular sign maintenance and inspection rests with the sign owner.
 It is a minimum requirement that any external sign is maintained and fixings checked for safety on an annual basis.
 Ad hoc inspections should also be made following adverse weather conditions such as high winds or heavy snow etc.

 In the unlikely event of a sign failure resulting in damage, injury or death, the sign owner could face criminal proceedings if regular maintenance and inspection checks have not been carried out and properly recorded.